Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Notation

 where $Y_{i2} = \min(T_{i2}, C_i)$, $\delta_{i2} = I(T_{i2} \leq C_i)$, $Y_{i1} = \min(T_{i1}, Y_{i2})$, $\delta_{i1} = I(T_{i1} \leq Y_{i2})$, and $I(\cdot)$ denotes the indicator function.
-Note that our observable data take on probability mass only in the so-called {\it upper wedge} on which $Y_{i1} \leq Y_{i2}$ and arise from four potential cases{: (1) a subject experiences both the non-terminal and the terminal event, (2) a subject experiences only the terminal event, (3) a subject experiences only the non-terminal event, or (4) a subject experiences neither event prior to the end of follow up} (Figure \ref{fig:2}).
-We model (\ref{eq:lam1}) - (\ref{eq:lam3}) by extending the Cox model and formulating each hazard function for the transition of states with a baseline hazard, a frailty term, and a patients' covariates \cite{haneuse2016semi}:
+Note that our observable data take on probability mass only in the {\it upper wedge} on which $Y_{i1} \leq Y_{i2}$ and arise from four potential cases{: (1) a subject experiences both event types, (2) a subject experiences only the terminal event, (3) a subject experiences only the non-terminal event, or (4) a subject experiences neither event prior to the end of follow up} (Figure \ref{fig:2}).
+Following the original work of \cite{xu2010statistical}, we model (\ref{eq:lam1}) - (\ref{eq:lam3}) by extending a Cox-type hazard function for each state transition to include a baseline hazard, a frailty term, and a patient's covariates as